w3f/General-Grants-Program/grants/milestone-deliverables-guidelines.md

 Note: Only focus on your **own** contributions.
 Do not write detailed explanations of already existing components, e.g. IPFS.

 ## Formatted code
-A codebase that is easy to read is also easy to use.

-We suggest adopting one style from Day 1 and adhering to it across the entire team.
+A codebase that is easy to read is also easy to use.We suggest adopting one style from Day 1 and adhering to it across the entire team.
 This helps to keep the commit history clean and facilitates any reviews of the introduced changes.

-### Substrate
-We strongly recommend formatting your code according to the [official guidelines](https://github.com/paritytech/substrate/blob/master/docs/STYLE_GUIDE.md)
+**Substrate:** We strongly recommend formatting your code according to the [official guidelines](https://github.com/paritytech/substrate/blob/master/docs/STYLE_GUIDE.md)

-### Rust
-We encourage formatting any additional support libraries or helpers by following the [Style Guidelines](https://doc.rust-lang.org/1.0.0/style/README.html).
+**Rust:** We encourage formatting any additional support libraries or helpers by following the [Style Guidelines](https://doc.rust-lang.org/1.0.0/style/README.html).

-### Other
-For non-Rust deliveries, please commit to a particular style & let us know which official guidelines you adopt.
+**Other:** For non-Rust deliveries, please commit to a particular style & let us know which official guidelines you adopt.

 ## Testing Guide